Animals

 AT THE ZOO – Fruits, vegetables, and leafy greensFASCINATING FACTS

-• Is able to make a 40 foot leap out of the trees and land safely on solid ground
+• Cuban rock iguanas are able to make a 40 foot leap out of the trees and land safely on solid ground.

-• Can hold its breath under water for 30 minutes
+• They can hold their breath underwater for 30 minutes.

-• Uses its strong jaws, razor sharp teeth, and strong tail to protect itself from predators
+• They use their strong jaws, razor sharp teeth, and strong tail to protect themselves from predators.

-• Weigh up to 15 pounds and can grow up to 5 feet in length -
+• They're one of the world's largest iguanas, weighing up to 15 pounds and growing up to 5 feet in length. -

 Dromedary Camel